plkrueger/CommonLispFred/README.md

 This has been tested using the latest development version of the Clozure Common Lisp distribution (CCL Version 1.10-dev-r16162-trunk  for DarwinX8664 as of this writing).
 Although I have attempted to make this compatible with other distributions, it is always possible that some problem might arise.
 If you find one, file a GIT ticket and I’ll attempt to resolve it.

-This package uses quicklisp to load both the s-xml and drakma open source packages.
+This package is set up as a quicklisp project (courtesy of a contribution by Paul Nathan) and can be loaded via a quickload call:

+	(ql:quickload :fred)
 You must install quicklisp on your system before loading this code.

-Code can be loaded by requiring or loading the fred.lisp file.
-If your lisp release does not support “require” functionality, then you may be able to replace require calls with load calls with appropriate load paths specified.
+It (automatically) uses the s-xml and drakma open source packages that are also quicklisp projects.

+Note: until this has been accepted as a quicklisp project you can download from the git repository and (assuming you have quicklisp installed) and do:

+? (push #p”<“path to directory where fred files have been downloaded>” asdf:*central-registry*)

+which on my system returns:

+(#P"/Users/paul/Lisp Stuff/MyLispCode/Economic Simulation/CommonLispFred/" #P"/Users/paul/quicklisp/quicklisp/")

+Then you can just use a quickload command to load the FRED code:

+? (ql:quickload :fred)

+which should return something like:

+To load "fred":

+Load 1 ASDF system:

+fred

+; Loading "fred"

+[package currency]................................

+[package hist-date]...............................

+[package fred]....................

+(:FRED)

+? (in-package :fred)

+etc.

 Developers must acquire a FRED® API key and provide it in one of three ways:
 	1. Call initialize-fred with the key provided as a string argument, or